YahooArchive/mojito-shaker/docs/shaker_example.rst

 secondary mojit
 ----------------

 This mojit will be the right part of our application.
-Again we will focus on the assets structure, this mojit is sensible to all the previous dimensions:
+This mojit reacts to all the previous dimensions:

 .. code-block:: text
   :emphasize-lines: 4,7,10,13,15